orangeduck/mpc/README.md

 Combinator Approach
 -------------------

-Passing around all these function pointers might seem clumsy, but having parsers be type-generic is important as it lets users define their own syntax tree types, as well as allows them perform specific house-keeping or data processing in the parsing phase.
-For example we can specify a simple maths grammar that computes the result of the expression as it goes along.
+Passing around all these function pointers might seem clumsy, but having parsers be type-generic is important as it lets users define their own ouput types for parsers.
+For example we could design our own syntax tree type to use.
+We can also use this method to do some specific house-keeping or data processing in the parsing phase.

+As an example of this power, we can specify a simple maths grammar, that ouputs `int *`, and computes the result of the expression as it goes along.

-We start with a fold function that will fold two `int*` into a new `int*` based on some `char*` operator.
+We start with a fold function that will fold two `int *` into a new `int *` based on some `char *` operator.

 ```c
 mpc_val_t* fold_maths(int n, mpc_val_t **xs) {